Dan Grimm, Deputy Executive and Chief Operating Officer

 Brian Hardtke, Deputy Chief Operating Officer

 Hardtke grew up in Pierce County, living in Bonney Lake, Puyallup, and Orting.
-He holds a bachelor’s degree in political science from the University of Washington and a juris doctor degree from Gonzaga University School of Law, where he graduated first in his class.
+He holds a bachelor’s degree in political science from the University of Washington, a master's degree in management and leadership, and a juris doctor degree from Gonzaga University School of Law, where he graduated first in his class.

-Prior to accepting a position with Pierce County, Hardtke served as a legislative and policy analyst for the Washington State Department of Licensing and previously served as a policy analyst for the Washington State House Republican Caucus.
+Prior to accepting a position with Pierce County, Hardtke worked in state government.
+Among other positions, he served as a policy analyst for the State Legislature and Washington State Department of Licensing.

 Don Anderson, Senior Counsel

-Anderson has been an attorney with Eisenhower & Carlson, PLLC since 1981, where he has served as managing partner and chair.
-Prior to joining the firm he served overseas as a U.S. Navy Judge Advocate General officer.
+Prior to joining Pierce County, Anderson was an attorney with Eisenhower & Carlson, PLLC since 1981, where he has served as managing partner and chair.
+Before that, he served overseas as a U.S. Navy Judge Advocate General officer.

-Anderson, who will remain on the Lakewood City Council, has served as a councilmember since Jan.
+Anderson has served as a Lakewood City councilmember since Jan.
 2008 and as mayor since Jan.
 2013.
 Anderson represents Lakewood as a member of the board of Pierce Transit and co-chairs the South Sound Military and Communities Partnership.

 Anderson received his bachelor’s degree in business administration and his juris doctor degree from the University of Puget Sound.